jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

 article’s textual content, we had to first build a training model to give a baseline dictionary to predict “new” testing articles.

-First, we read in the 50 training articles for each of the 50 different authors.
+First, we read in the Reuters 50 training articles using a for loop for each of the 50 different authors.
+We combined these 2500 training articles into a single text analysis training corpus.

     ## <<DocumentTermMatrix (documents: 2500, terms: 32669)>>
     ## Non-/sparse entries: 619802/81052698